berkayberber/Tech-Journey/Cyber Security/README.md

-Cyber Security
+# Cyber Security

-Welcome to the Cyber Security folder.
-This folder contains key resources and documents related to topics we covered in our Cyber Security class, focusing on encryption, cryptographic algorithms, digital signatures, and related security concepts.
+Welcome to the **Cyber Security** folder.
+This repository contains essential resources and documents related to various topics covered in our **Cyber Security** course.
+The focus is on cryptographic techniques, digital signatures, block ciphers, key sizes, and the critical concepts necessary for modern cybersecurity practices.

-Topics Covered:
+## Topics Covered

-Cryptographic Algorithms: We explored historical cryptographic algorithms and compared their effectiveness.
-Key algorithms such as DES, AES, and MARS were discussed.
+### Cryptographic Algorithms

-Digital Signatures: A deep dive into digital signature execution and its time assessment was carried out to understand the practical implications of using digital signatures in security systems.
+We have explored several historical cryptographic algorithms and compared their effectiveness.
+Notable algorithms such as **DES**, **AES**, and **MARS** were discussed in depth to understand their strengths and weaknesses.

-Block Ciphers: A comparative study of block ciphers, including DES, IDEA, AES, and MARS, focusing on their entropy and security.
+### Digital Signatures

-Key Sizes: We analyzed the impact of key size on cryptographic security, exploring how the strength of encryption increases with larger key sizes.
+A thorough analysis of **digital signatures** was conducted, including an assessment of their execution time.
+This helped us understand the practical implications of using digital signatures in real-world security systems.

-RSA Key Lengths: We studied RSA encryption and how key length affects entropy and the overall security of encrypted data.
+### Block Ciphers
-SSL/TLS: We examined server configurations and the roles of SSL and TLS in securing data communications over the internet.
+This section presents a **comparative study of block ciphers**, such as **DES**, **IDEA**, **AES**, and **MARS**.
+We examined these algorithms in terms of their **entropy** and overall **security** to identify the most reliable options.

-Files in this Folder:
+### Key Sizes

-Analysis and Comparison of Historical Cryptographic Algorithms.pdf
+We analyzed how **key size** impacts the strength of cryptographic systems.
+Larger keys are correlated with stronger encryption, making this topic essential for building secure systems.

-Analysis of Digital Signature Execution and Time Assessment.pd
+### RSA Key Lengths

-Entropy Analysis of Block Ciphers A Comparative Study of DES, IDEA, AES, and MARS.pdf
+A detailed study of **RSA encryption** was conducted, focusing on how **key length** affects both **entropy** and the security of encrypted data.
+This analysis is critical when deciding the appropriate key length for secure communications.

-Environment, Server Configuration, SSL, TLS.pdf
+### SSL/TLS

-Exploring RSA Key Lengths, Entropy, and Ciphertext Analysis.pdf
+We investigated the configurations of **SSL** and **TLS** protocols, exploring their roles in securing **data communications** over the internet.
+A proper understanding of SSL/TLS is vital for implementing secure web services and applications.

-Understanding the Impact of Key Size on Cryptographic Security.pdf
+## Conclusion

-These documents contain detailed explanations, research, and comparisons of various encryption techniques and their applications in modern cybersecurity practices.
+These documents contain in-depth explanations, research, and comparisons of various encryption techniques and their applications in modern cybersecurity.
+Whether you’re a beginner or an advanced user, the resources in this folder provide valuable insights into encryption and security measures critical for protecting data.